Skip to main content

 When an AI model generates false or fabricated information that sounds plausible but is factually incorrect.

-Why it matters: Major risk in production AI - mitigated through RAG, fine-tuning, and validation.
+Why it matters: Major risk in production AI, mitigated through RAG, fine-tuning, and validation.

 Human-in-the-Loop (HITL)